Shmuel Tamir: Legal and political career

 Katzenelson returned home with the last exiles from Kenya on 12 July 1948, after Israeli independence was declared; upon arriving in Israel, he adopted his code name, Tamir (meaning "tall and slender") as his legal name.
 He had a notable career as a lawyer and conducted several famous political cases, including the Yedidya Segal and Rudolf Kastner trials.

 He was one of the founders of Menachem Begin's Herut party, but left in 1952.
 One of the founders of the "New Regime" in 1957 after the Suez Crisis, he returned to the party in 1964, and in 1965 was elected to the Knesset on the Gahal list.

-In 1966 he was expelled from the party for trying to promote an abortion bill through the Knesset.
-So together with two others, he formed the Free Centre in 1967.
+After Begin announced at the 1966 Herut conference that he intended to retire as party chairman, Tamir, who had been critical of Begin's leadership announced his candidacy for party leader.
+A month after the convention, Haim Amsterdam, an assistant to Tamir, published an attack on Begin in Ha'aretz; This led to the suspension of Tamir's party membership and with two other Herut MKs, he formed the Free Centre in 1967.
+After this revolt, Begin returned to party leadership.
 Tamir was re-elected in 1969, and again in 1973, by which time his party had merged into Likud.
 He resigned from the Knesset in January 1977 to form the Shinui Party, which failed and very soon broke up.
 Immediately afterwards he decided to join the new centrist party, the Democratic Movement for Change (Dash).
 He was returned to the Knesset in the 1977 elections on Dash's list, and was appointed Minister of Justice in the Begin government on 24 October.
 As Dash disintegrated, Tamir joined the Democratic Movement, before leaving to sit as an independent MK (member of the Knesset).
 He resigned from the cabinet on 5 August 1980 when his party was frozen out of coalition decision-making.
 At the ensuing 1981 election he lot his seat.

 Tamir was a supporter of far-right Rabbi Meir Kahane and the Jewish Defense League.